TIME: Temporally Intelligent Meta-reasoning Engine for Context-Triggered Explicit Reasoning

 \subsection{Explicit Reasoning Traces and Reasoning Control}

 Chain-of-thought prompting~\citep{wei2022chainofthought} improves multi-step task performance and provides explicit reasoning traces that are often treated as operational explanations.
-However, a growing body of work shows that such traces are not reliably faithful to the computations that drive final answers, limiting their use as audit artefacts and motivating methods that measure or improve faithfulness~\citep{paul2024making,tutek2025faithfulness,barez2025cotnotexplainability,chen2025reasoningmodels}.
-Beyond faithfulness, turn-global reasoning also creates practical issues: cost, latency, and weak claim-level attribution when a long rationale must justify many downstream statements.
+However, a growing body of work shows that such traces are not reliably faithful to the computations that drive final answers, limiting their value as audit artefacts and motivating methods that measure or improve faithfulness~\citep{paul2024making,tutek2025faithfulness,barez2025cotnotexplainability,chen2025reasoningmodels}.
+Beyond faithfulness, long front-loaded reasoning also creates practical problems: cost, latency, and weak claim-level attribution when a single rationale must support many downstream statements.

 Most deployed systems still treat explicit reasoning as a mode rather than a policy.
 Hybrid reasoners allow inference-time toggles, but the model itself does not decide when to reason.
-Recent work begins to learn this decision, for example by training hybrid-reasoning models to select whether to think, often using reinforcement learning or controller objectives~\citep{jiang2025think}.
-Other approaches control \emph{how much} a model reasons via length-conditioned policy optimization~\citep{aggarwal2025l1}.
-Orthogonally, methods such as DOTS search over reasoning action trajectories, and RL-based interleaving trains models to alternate thinking and answering to reduce time-to-first-token and improve efficiency~\citep{yue2024dots,xie2025interleaved}.
-These advances show progress toward adaptive reasoning, but are typically framed around task difficulty, length budgets, or action planning, and often remain effectively turn-global at inference time. \textsc{Time} targets a different axis: short, in-place reasoning bursts triggered by situational cues, including temporal transitions and discourse discontinuities, enabling mid-response re-anchoring when uncertainty or drift emerges.
+Recent work begins to learn this decision, for example by training hybrid reasoning models to select whether to think, often using reinforcement learning or controller objectives~\citep{jiang2025think}.
+Other approaches control \emph{how much} a model reasons through length-conditioned policy optimization~\citep{aggarwal2025l1}.
+Orthogonally, DOTS searches over reasoning action trajectories, and RL-based interleaving trains models to alternate thinking and answering to reduce time-to-first-token and improve efficiency~\citep{yue2024dots,xie2025interleaved}.

+These advances move toward adaptive reasoning, but they are typically framed around task difficulty, length budgets, or action planning. \textsc{Time} targets a different axis: when explicit reasoning should appear in response to latent context change.
+Temporality is useful here not as an end task, but as a structured probe for when assumptions become unstable and brief, in-place reasoning or re-anchoring may be needed.